-The world is not are fair place.
+The world is not a fair place.
 Where I live children never go to sleep hungry in their comfy beds surrounded by their favourite toys and books.
 They feel safe and cosy, knowing as parents we are there to protect them.
 If they wake up thirsty, water is always close at hand.
 A school full of books is just a short walk or drive away, and every child has a place at school.

 Peace and prosperity have given us so much to be thankful for.